-- But.... - Local agriculture is shrinking..... - Impact on the environment can be relevant in terms of i)biodiversity (and cultural diversity) loss; ii) emissions released; - The longer the supply chain: - The worse the position of farmers along the value chain (Pezzoli, 2011; Petriccione et al., 2011). - The more the food system is exposed to the risk of disruption and prices increases; - The poorer the capacity for local food policy to intervene; - eg. According to Rhiney et al. (2020), the pandemic is accentuating decades-old problems in coffee indutries and creating new ones, thus putting at risks exports
+- But.... - Local agriculture is shrinking..... - Impact on the environment can be relevant in terms of i)biodiversity (and cultural diversity) loss; ii) emissions released; - The longer the supply chain: - The more the food system is exposed to the risk of disruption and prices increases; - The poorer the capacity for local food policy to intervene; - eg. According to Rhiney et al. (2020), the pandemic is accentuating decades-old problems in coffee indutries and creating new ones, thus putting at risks exports